 Review and Outlook

-We believe that mid-sized growth stocks continue to represent an attractive investment opportunity.
-The U.S. economy remains among the world’s healthiest, its equity market multiples remain within the range of their long-term historic averages, and interest rates continue to be quite low by historic standards.
-The recent drop in energy prices should generate ongoing corollary benefits for many domestic companies.
+Nothing has changed our longstanding view that high-quality, mid-sized growth stocks represent an attractive investment opportunity.
+The U.S. economy remains among the world’s healthiest, its equity market multiples remain within the range of their long-term historic averages, and we expect that interest rates will continue to remain quite low by historic standards.
+Employment and housing trends continue to improve, and energy prices remain meaningfully below their recent levels.
 We believe that our portfolio of well-managed, competitively advantaged, fast growing companies will continue to perform well in this environment.

 Top Contributors/Detractors to Performance